cs107-sweet-16/cs107-FinalProject/docs/milestone1.md

 - quotient rule: (f/g)' = (f'g-g'f)/(g×g)
 - chain rule: h = f(g(•)), then h' = f'(g(•))× g'(•)

-To evaluate the value of a complex function expression, we need to start with independent variables and evaluate a series of intermediate results and finally reach the final result.
+To evaluate the value of a complicated function expression, we need to start with independent variables and evaluate a series of intermediate results and finally reach the final result.
 The idea of AD is to use a computational graph to represent the function where each node represents an intermediate variable and